spacewalkerjp/stablediffusion_AUTOMATIC1111_WebUI_setup_for_vast.ai/README.md

 * Launch mode :
    * `Run interactive shell server, SSH`.
 This will allow you to connect and run commands using an SSH client.
    * `Checked` : Use direct SSH connection - faster than proxy, but limited to machines with open ports.
 Proxy ssh still available as backup.
+* GPU Type :
+   *  Interruptible and On-Demand : both OK
+   *  #GPUs : `1X` (if the instance has multi GPUs, the current version of Stable Diffusion uses only 1X GPU.)